codilime/floodgate/README.md

 ## Motivation

-This project integrates multiple parts of "as-code" experience in Spinnaker, eg. API, Sponnet, Pipeline Templates for a complete GitOps workflow.
+This project integrates multiple parts of "as-code" experience in Spinnaker, e.g. API, Sponnet, Pipeline Templates for a complete GitOps workflow.

 ## Features